 The hospital underwent a rigorous onsite review.
 A Joint Commission expert evaluated its diabetes program for compliance with standards of care specific to the needs of patients and families, including infection prevention and control, leadership and medication management.

-Port Huron Hospital’s diabetes program includes both inpatient and outpatient services.
+McLaren Port Huron’s diabetes program includes both inpatient and outpatient services.
 The multidisciplinary Diabetes Excellence Team participates with the Michigan Health and Hospital Association diabetes initiative to develop protocols for glucose control for inpatients.
 This initiative has resulted in fine tuned protocols for all units including ICU, medical/surgical units and the Emergency Center.

 Outpatient diabetes programs include group and individual education classes; support groups for adults; partnering with community organizations, such as the YMCA on diabetes and pre-diabetes programs; and working with the Port Huron area schools and school nurses.